PrefectHQ/prefect/docs/cloud/execution/fargate_task_environment.md

 propagateTags               string
 ```

 All of these kwargs will be loaded and stored upon initialization of the Environment.
-It will never be sent to Prefect Cloud and will only exist inside your Flow's Docker storage.
+It will _never be sent to Prefect Cloud_ and will only exist inside your Flow's Docker storage object.

 :::tip Task IAM Roles
 Users have seen great performance in using [Task IAM Roles](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task-iam-roles.html) for their Flow execution.